 If a child for whom there are other existing serious concerns transfers to another school, the new receiving school will be informed immediately, and written records will follow.
 Both schools should maintain evidence of the secure transfer and receipt of information.
-Schools that both use CPOMS should transfer this information electronically.
+Schools that use the same child protection electronic recording system should use this to transfer records securely. (eg. CPOMS)

-Data that is not being transferred to another school should be kept in line with the school's Data Retention Policy, e.g. electively home educated pupils or moving to full time employment.
+Data that is not being transferred to another school should be kept in line with the school's Data Retention Policy, e.g., electively home educated pupils or moving to full time employment.